 - B.A. in Early Childhood Education

-According to U.S. News, MVNU maintains a 13:1 student-to-faculty ratio, and more than 70 percent of classes are capped at 20 students.
+According to U.S. News and World Report, MVNU maintains a 13:1 student-to-faculty ratio, and more than 70 percent of classes are capped at 20 students.
 Of all applicants for the Fall 2015 semester, 78 percent were accepted.
 The school’s annual retention rate from freshman to sophomore year is 78 percent.
 Of all graduates, 58 percent finish their degree within six years.

 College Choice Score: 83.85